It’s a disaster, says Australian evacuee leaving Gaza

 Many families are grieving over leaving members behind in Gaza who don’t have a foreign passport to allow them to evacuate.

-“I am not used to this kind of life” Mr Dahalan added, “You go to sleep and you don’t know if you’re going to wake up or not.
-It’s just been an awful situation, I just can’t describe it,” he said.
+“I am not used to this kind of life,” Mr Dahalan added, “You go to sleep and you don’t know if you’re going to wake up or not.
+It’s just been an awful situation, I just can’t describe it.”

 After 345 foreign nationals crossed into Egypt on Wednesday, the Gaza border authority announced that the Rafah crossing would remain open on Thursday to allow the rest of the group to leave.